cornellstreetmagic/cornellstreetmagic.github.io/README.md

 ## Description
 This is the site for the Cornell Street Magic Club!
 Visitors will be able to read a little bit about the club, view some of us in action, request to join this magical community, and contact us with any quesitons.

+## Notes
+2016 - New Year New Site!
+Edits + domain acquired!

 ## Technologies Used
 * Twitter Bootstrap